Jain literature: Post-Canonical literature

-Doctrinal and philosophical works
+Philosophy and Logic

 There are various later Jain works that are considered post-canonical, that is to say, they were written after the closure of the Jain canons, though the different canons were closed at different historical eras, and so this category is ambiguous.

-Thus, Umaswati's (c. between 2nd-century and 5th-century CE) Tattvarthasūtra ("On the Nature of Reality") is included in the Digambara canon, but not in the Śvētāmbara canons (though they do consider the work authoritative).
+Thus, Umasvāti's (c. between 2nd-century and 5th-century CE) Tattvarthasūtra ("On the Nature of Reality") is included in the Digambara canon, but not in the Śvētāmbara canons (though they do consider the work authoritative).
 Indeed, the Tattvarthasūtra is considered the authoritative Jain philosophy text by all traditions of Jainism.
 It has the same importance in Jainism as Vedanta Sūtras and Yogasūtras have in Hinduism.